opencadc-metadata-curation/collection2caom2/data_engineering_process/process.md

       1. build the default docker container for the pipeline.
       1. the default project and container should be sufficient to ensure that a docker run <container details> python setup.py test command will execute without errors.
       1. it should be possible to create a template github project for this purpose, that can just be forked
-   1. A DE will identify a representative set of test files/inputs for the new collection that will serve as the integration tests for the pipeline.
+   1. An astrnomer will identify a representative set of test files/inputs for the new collection that will serve as the integration tests for the pipeline.
-   1. Together, a developer and a DE will evaluate what software is required for this pipeline:
+   1. Together, a developer and an astronomer will evaluate what software is required for this pipeline:
       1. whether apps or methods already exist in cdep_apps, or new software must be created,
       1. whether the cardinality rules for this application require new software, or existing software will suffice,
       1. whether the dynamic input identification (i.e. how this pipeline discovers there are new observations to ingest) will require new software, or can make use of existing software, and
       1. how to handle data source credentials.
-   1. A DE will provide the TDM -> CAOM mapping for the collection or instrument.
+   1. An astronomer will provide the TDM -> CAOM mapping for the collection or instrument.
 See Encapsulating the TDM->CAOM Mapping for the ways this information can be communicated.
    1. A developer will assemble existing software into the new pipeline.
    1. A developer will write the non-astronomy new software.
    1. A developer will write new or update existing unit tests that cover the new non-astronomy software.
-   1. Given the new pipeline skeleton, a DE will write the astronomy-specific software, or will provide sufficient instruction to the developer so that they can write the astronomy-specific software.
+   1. Given the new pipeline skeleton, an astronomer will write the astronomy-specific software, or will provide sufficient instruction to the developer so that they can write the astronomy-specific software.
-   1. Given the new pipeline skeleton, a DE or developer will write new or update existing unit tests that cover the new non-astronomy software.
+   1. Given the new pipeline skeleton, an astronomer or developer will write new or update existing unit tests that cover the new non-astronomy software.
-   1. A developer and/or a DE will repeat until the stand-alone pipeline executes correctly, using the representative set of test files for confirmation.
+   1. A developer and/or an astronomer will repeat until the stand-alone pipeline executes correctly, using the representative set of test files for confirmation.
    1. A developer will build the pipeline container.
    1. A developer will test the pipeline against sc2.
-   1. A DE will review the sc2 CAOM instances for:
+   1. An astronomer will review the sc2 CAOM instances for:
       1. completeness and correctness of the entities and attribute values,
       1. cardinality choice representations,
       1. consistency with the representation of other collections, and